Finding Cancer in Adolescents

 Seeing a doctor

-The doctor will ask about medical history and symptoms, and will do a physical examination.
+The doctor will ask about medical history and symptoms and will do a physical examination.
 Depending on the symptoms, special types of exams or tests might be needed.
-The doctor might order blood tests, imaging tests (like x-rays and CT scans), or other tests to help figure out if the symptoms are caused by cancer or something else.
+The doctor might order blood tests, imaging tests (like x-rays and CT scans), or other tests to help figure out if your symptoms are caused by cancer or something else.

-If the doctor thinks the symptoms might be caused by cancer, your child will probably be referred to a specialist for more exams and tests.
-The type of doctor will depend on your child’s age and what type of cancer is suspected.
+If your doctor thinks your symptoms might be caused by cancer, you will probably be referred to a specialist for more exams and tests.
+The type of doctor will depend on your child's age and what type of cancer is suspected.